amandaghassaei/gpu-io/docs/classes/GPUComposer.md

 ▸ **resetThreeState**(): `void`

-If this GPUComposer has been inited with a THREE.WebGLRender, call resetThreeState() in render loop after performing any step or draw functions.
+If this GPUComposer has been inited via GPUComposer.initWithThreeRenderer(), call resetThreeState() in render loop after performing any step or draw functions.

 #### Returns